k0itsu/devops-tutorial/README.md

 # FAQ:
 - Why centos?

 Why not? hahah.
 While working through a kubernetes course (from kodekloud), the labs were using a version of centos.
 Quick google searches led to a lot tutorials of setting up k8s with ansible on ubuntu machines.
-I figured, there's proof in the labs that an automated deploy of k8s on centos is possible, so why don't I try to do it myself by following the ubuntu tutorials.
+I figured, there's proof in the labs that an automated deploy of k8s on centos is possible, so why don't I try to do it myself using the ubuntu tutorials as a base.
 This line of thinking leads to...

 - Why is everything not one-click automated?

 I wanted this project to highlight the learning process I went through to set up the this project.
-My hopes are that a prospective employer will look at this and see a person that is on the path to be a competent devops engineer, at the same time, anyone who is also on this path can follow along with the commit history/logs and learn the very basics of some of the devops engineering toolbelt.
+My hopes are that a prospective employer will look at this and see a person that is on the path to be competent devops engineer, at the same time, anyone who is also on this path can follow along with the commit history/logs and learn the very basics of some of the devops tools.